autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-In addition, solutions are formatted under the guidelines in `rustfmt.toml`, by running:
+in addition, solutions are formatted under the guidelines in `rustfmt.toml`, by running:

 ```shell
 cargo fmt